Construction and Renovation Volunteer in Lombok

 You will help to build and renovate buildings essential for the growth and development of the local community.
 Our project helps relieve them of some of the stress and current pressure that they are living under.

-Project participants work under a local foreman (coordinator) who provides guidance and training for volunteers to work alongside local families.
+Construction & Renovation Volunteers work under a local foreman (coordinator) who provides guidance and training for volunteers to work alongside local families.
 The project involves hard physical and manual labour such as brick laying, carpentry, painting, tile laying and landscaping/gardening.

 Monday to Friday

 After breakfast on Monday you will starting planning the project you’re participating in with the local Co-ordinator.
 After lunch you’ll head to the location.
 There you’ll start work before retiring to the Centre in the late afternoon to feedback what you’ve achieved.
 Then it’s time for dinner and a chance to relax.